Biden, Yellen say GOP virus aid too small, Democrats push on

-WASHINGTON (AP) — President Joe Biden panned a Republican alternative to his$1.9 trillion COVID rescue planas insufficient Tuesday as Senate Democrats pushed ahead, voting to launch a process that could approve his sweeping rescue package on their own, if Republicans refuse to support it.
+WASHINGTON (AP) — President Joe Biden panned a Republican alternative to his $1.9 trillion COVID rescue plan as insufficient as Senate Democrats pushed ahead, voting to launch a process that could approve his sweeping rescue package on their own, if Republicans refuse to support it.

-Biden and Treasury Secretary Janet Yellen joined the Democratic senators for a private virtual meeting, both declaring the Republicans’ $618 billion offer was too small.
-They urged big fast action to stem the pandemic crisis and economic fallout.
+Biden and Treasury Secretary Janet Yellen joined the Democratic senators for a private virtual meeting Tuesday, both declaring the Republicans’ $618 billion offer was too small.
+They urged big fast action to stem the coronavirus pandemic crisis and its economic fallout.

 As the White House reaches for a bipartisan bill, Democrats marshaled their ever-slim Senate majority, voting 50-49, to start a lengthy process for approving Biden’s bill with or without GOP support.
-The goal is passage by March.
+The goal is to have COVID-19 relief approved by March, when extra unemployment assistance and other pandemic aid expires.

 The swift action from Democrats on Capitol Hill underscores the urgency of delivering Biden’s top legislative priority even as talks are progressing privately between Republicans and the White House, as well as with centrist Democrats, on potential changes to the package to win over broader bipartisan support.